-Caution The write command is for use by LightStream support personnel only.
-Unless one has detailed knowledge of memory locations, hardware registers, their contents, and their purposes, use of this command will almost certainly destroy the functioning of the LS2020 node.
+Caution The write command is for use by support personnel only.
+Using this command without detailed knowledge of memory locations, hardware registers, their contents, and their purposes will almost certainly destroy the functioning of the LS2020 node.

 Note This command affects only the node on which the CLI is running when you execute it, regardless of any target that has been set with the command set snmp hostname name.
-It does not work on a Sun workstation.
+It does not work on a management workstation.
 The write command requires CLI protected mode.